What You Will Learn

 - Develop and assess information security policy

-- Use management and leadership techniques to motivate and inspire your teams
+- Use management and leadership techniques to motivate and inspire your team

 WHAT YOU WILL RECEIVE:

-- Electronic Courseware containing the entire course content
+- Electronic Courseware and printed books containing the entire course content

 - MP3 audio files of the complete course lecture